JonathonMA/zippo/README.md

 # Zippo

-Zippo is a fast zip library for ruby.
+Zippo is a blazingly fast zip library for ruby that just clicks.

 ## Installation